Consdata/consdata.github.io/_posts/en/2019-09-19-haproxy-small-but-handy.md

 * server status will be checked every 5 seconds (inter 5s),
 * server will be excluded if three consecutive verifications fail (fall 3),
 * excluded server will be checked every minute (downinter 1m),
-* server will be considered operational again if three consecutive verifications are successful (raise 5).
+* server will be considered operational again if three consecutive verifications are successful (raise&nbsp;5).

 ### TLS/SSL
 For managing encrypted TLS/SSL connections, HAProxy can work in one of the following modes: